oashour/academic_website/content/authors/admin/_index.md

 I am the developer of a Julia package for sovling nonlinear Schrodinger equations, known as [NonlinearSchrodinger.jl](https://github.com/oashour/NonlinearSchrodinger.jl).

 On a personal level, my hobbies include building mechanical keyboards, 3D printing and home automation.
 I live with my wife and [two cats](cats) in the SF Bay Area.

+I keep a website for my notes, academic and otherwise, which can be accessed [here](https://ashour.dev).

 [TAMU]: https://engineering.tamu.edu/electrical
 [Belic]: https://www.qatar.tamu.edu/programs/science/faculty-and-staff/dr.-milivoj-belic